CartoDB/documentation/app/content/deck-gl/guides/vue-integration.md

 ### Managing application state

 One of the most difficult problems when designing a location intelligence app is coming up with a good design for managing the application global state.
 In spatial apps we usually have different components that have to be kept in sync.
 For instance, we have the map component and widgets like a layer selector or a chart.
-For instance, when we show or hide a layer using the layer selector, the map component needs to add or remove the corresponding layer from the map.
+When we show or hide a layer using the layer selector, the map component needs to add or remove the corresponding layer from the map.
 In the case of charts, sometimes we want to show information only for the features in the current viewport, this means we need to listen to map viewport changes and update the chart accordingly.

 We can have components listening directly to events generated by other components but it is very possible that our app will be difficult to maintain when the number of components and views grows.
 In modern Vue.js applications, we can take advantage of libraries like [Vuex](https://vuex.vuejs.org/) that provide state management functionality with a centralized store.